Vedika002/MesoHacks/README.md

 Code in between line 312 to 333 is to fulfills the purpose of ON/OFF switch for the camera, where OFF refreshes the website and ON asks for the camera permission & starts the on-screen timer.

+Thank You
+This is an effort from our team DOTDEVELOPING